dib-lab/farm-notes/getting-started.md

 will install the python package Cython into the conda environment `somename`.

 ## Running Rstudio interactively

 First you need to install Rstudio using conda
 ```
 conda create -n rstudio rstudio
 ```

-Now log in to farm through ssh with X11 forwarding:
+Now log in to farm through ssh with X11 forwarding; from Mac OS X or Linux,
 ```
 ssh -X username@farm.cse.ucdavis.edu
 ```
+(If you use [Mobaxterm](https://mobaxterm.mobatek.net/) on Windows, you can also get X11 forwarding and display to work; please let us know if you need help doing this!)

 Start an interactive job:
 ```